KleistLab/ADAPTed/README.md

 You can use ADAPTed by running the following command:

 ```
-adapted detect --input INPUT [INPUT ...] --output OUTPUT --config CONFIG
+adapted detect --input INPUT [INPUT ...] --output OUTPUT --chemistry CHEMISTRY
 ```

-Where `input` contains the pod5 files/directories to process, `output` specifies the location to create the output folder, and `config` points to a valid config TOML file (see `adapted/config/config_files/` for examples).
+Where `input` contains the pod5 files/directories to process, `output` specifies the location to create the output folder, and `chemistry` is 'RNA002' or 'RNA004'.
+Specifying the chemistry automatically selects the latest config file for that chemistry (ADAPTed currently supports `rna002_70bs` or `rna004_130bps`).
+Alternatively, you can specify a custom config TOML using the `--config` flag (see `adapted/config/config_files/` for examples).

 For additional options, see `adapted --help` and `adapted detect --help`.